 Supply Chain CSR

-The Epson Supplier Code of Conduct, which is stipulated in detail within the Epson Group Procurement Guidelines, is based on the RBA Code of Conduct.
-It prescribes requirements in the areas of labor, health and safety, environmental, management, and ethics, as well as seven additional requirements that Epson defines as important measures, including trade control and ensuring security in the supply chain.
-We make sure that our suppliers practice thorough compliance with the Code of Conduct.
+The Epson Supplier Code of Conduct, which is part of the Epson Group Supplier Guideline, is based on the RBA Code of Conduct.
+It specifies supply chain requirements in the areas of labor, health and safety, environmental, ethics, and management systems.